Selection of beekeeping equipment including hive tools, smoker and bee suit laid out for use

 Once your bees are installed, a small set of hand tools will be used every time you open the hive.

-Choosing the right hive in the UK
+Choosing the Right Hive in the UK

 The most common hive types in the UK include the National, WBC and Langstroth hives.
 Each has pros and cons regarding size, insulation and how easy they are to move or split.
 For beginners, the National hive is a widely used, practical choice because local associations, equipment suppliers and fellow beekeepers are familiar with it.